claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase.md

 ## Troubleshooting lost data from emulator

 - !
 Sometimes the Firebase emulator gets confused and data in the browser doesn't seem to match what's in the app
-  - Try closing it down / kill the process with Ctrl + C, then running `pkill -f "firebase/emulators"` before starting it up again
+  - Try closing it down / kill the process before starting it up again:
+    - Ctrl + C,
+    - then run `pkill -f "firebase/emulators"`
   - We also had to edit emulator.sh at one point to change the `--project` flag from `default` to `--project dev`

 ## Troubleshooting "permission denied"